SmartTokenLabs/TokenScript/doc/articles/data-object.md

 An event organiser might issue thousands, if not tens of thousands of tickets for an event, and most of the people who receive the issued tickets will not then transfer them to someone else.
 If there isn't a transfer scenario, the ticket need not appear in the blockchain.
 The event organiser can sign an attestation, where they attest the ticket's ownership to a certain Ethereum key holder.
 The keyholder can prove their ownership via a challenge-response protocol.

-On the other hand, JSON isn't an ideal format for signed data - there are several ways to serialise a data object to JSON.
+On the other hand, if data is encoded in JSON, it can’t be signed safely since JSON is not a deterministic encoding.

 Attestation is generally useful.
 Here are a few examples.